 After weakening for much of 2016 and early 2017, GBP/AUD has mostly traded in a range in 2017.
 While the pair strengthened in March, it weakened significantly by August as the Australian dollar strengthened.
 Despite details regarding Brexit remaining scarce, the pound has managed to modestly strengthen in 2017.

-As the pair strengthens, we are upgrading GBP/AUD to bullish in the short-term.
+As the pair runs out of steam, we are now neutral on GBP/AUD in the short-term.
 Note that the pair is now trading within a normal range.
 This is based on a range of technical indicators on the daily chart.

 As the pound strengthens, we are now bullish on GBP/AUD in the medium-term.
 Note that the pair is trading within a normal range - this is based on technical indicators looking at a weekly chart.